SmartlyAI/moroccan-darija-dataset/README.md

 - Delivering **precise and tailored** responses.

 By highlighting the richness and diversity of Moroccan culture, we aim to lay the groundwork for innovative **Natural Language Processing (NLP)** solutions.
+---

+## 🤝 How to Contribute?

+We invite everyone to join us in this exciting project!
+Here's how you can contribute:

+1. Go to the **Issues** section of the repository: [SmartlyAI/moroccan-darija-dataset](https://github.com/SmartlyAI/moroccan-darija-dataset).
+2. Fork the project to your own GitHub account.
+3. Choose a file that suits your skills and preferences.
+   - We provide translations in **English** and **Arabic**.
+   - Your task is to **fill in the Darija and Arabizi translations** for the provided phrases.
+4. If there are multiple possible synonyms, you can duplicate the phrases and provide additional translations.
+5. Once your work is done, open a **Pull Request** to submit your contribution.